maratbn/microwizard/README.md

 Launching a new microservice

+* Service implements a new feature... let's call it the popularity service which returns the most popular users by their karma

+* Implement the service in Python or Node.
+* Communicate with MariaDB to run the simple query
+* Actually launches two of these services

 # Consuming the Microservice #

 How to use the microservice from inside their dev and production environments

+* Update Lobster to have a new URL that communicates with the Popularity Service
+* Renders that data

 # How it works #

 How what the developer just did works.

+* Baker Street!
+* Btw did we mention that ChaosMonkey (or equivalent) was running in the background and killing the Popularity Service and stuff just continued to work?

 # FAQ #